lorefnon/lorefnon.github.com/_posts/2015-04-01-gathering-and-visualizing-rails-metrics-influxdb.md

 end
 {% endhighlight %}

 The last three lines signify the names of time series where the corresponding metrics would be stored, and we will use the same when querying the time series database.

-The aforementioned database "rails" is not something that is automatically created for us, so if we try to run our application at this point, our logs will contain errors about database not being found.
-Let us head over to the InfluxDB dashboard, which runs on port 8083 by default, to setup the database.
-Unless we have configured the default settings, We can just visit [localhost:8083](http://localhost:8083).
-If all goes well, we will be greeted with a similar landing page:
+Before our application can start dispatching metrics to InfluxDB the database "rails" specified in the above configuration file would have to be created.
+InfluxDB admin provides a means to do that using the GUI.
+The admin interface may be accessed by visiting: [localhost:8083](http://localhost:8083)

 ![InfluxDB landing page](/images/influxdb_landing_page.png)

-The default username/password combination is root/root, which is something we would want to change if we are deploying this in a production setting.
+The default username/password combination is root/root, which is not advisable for production use.

-Creating a database is pretty simple - for now we just fill in the database name and don't bother with the remaining details.
+The only option that is particularly relevant is database name: which we would have to change to "rails".

 ![InfluxDB creating database](/images/influxdb_create_database.png)

 This would be a good point to run `db:migrate` and visit the CMS dashboard `/admin`

-Once we have created a new site, and added a few pages, it is time to checkout our InfluxDB dashboard and checkout what metrics have been automagically aggregated for us.
+Once a new site has been bootstrapped, we can rapidly create multiple pages through the CMS admin interface.
+These steps are not elaborated here because the guided CMS admin makes it pretty trivial.
+Once a few pages have been setup, we have some metrics to explore in InfluxDB.

 ![Add a new page in CMS](/images/new_page_cms.png)

+## Data exploration

 In the list of databases, we should have an option to `Explore Data`.
 Let us go ahead and click that:

 ![InfluxDB database list](/images/influxdb_database_list.png)

 We will be presented with a simple interface to read and write points (which are essentially multi-column timestamped datasets).

 ![InfluxDB Query interface](/images/influxdb_query_interface.png)

 This page also highlights an interesting aspect of InfluxDB - though it is not a relational database, it does provide an SQL like language to query the database.

 A basic query might look something like this: